BlueWallet/LndHub/README.md

 If it's turned off, no account data is published to the dashboard & and the detail route is turned off!

 ```
-generateSafetyOnChainAddress: false, // defaults to false
+supportDashboardShowAccounts: true, // defaults to false
 ```

 ![](doc/img/account_list.png)